TaylanUB/scheme-bytestructures/README.md

 Compound types
 --------------

 The module comes with the three canonical compound types: vector, struct, union

-Given those, we can have e.g. a descriptor for uint8 vectors of size 5 (that's "unsigned char[5]" in C terminology):

-    (define uint8-v5
-      (make-bytestructure-descriptor
-        (list bsd:vector 5 uint8)))

-The position in which the uint8 appears, which can be thought of as the second argument to the constructor-procedure of the vector descriptor-type, is actually recursively passed to another call to `make-bytestructure-descriptor', so we could have a nested vector like
-this:

-    (define uint8-v5-v3
-      (make-bytestructure-descriptor
-        `(,bsd:vector 3 (,bsd:vector 5 ,uint8))))

-Putting uint8 directly in that position is allowed because `make-bytestructure-descriptor' allows it:

-    (define my-uint8
-      (make-bytestructure-descriptor uint8)) ;; A useless copy.
+We've already covered the vector type in the first section.

-Given that, here's a struct with a uint8 and a uint8-v5:
+Given the `uint8-v3' from the vector examples, here's a struct with a uint8 and a uint8-v3:

     (define my-struct
       (make-bytestructure-descriptor
-        `(,bsd:struct (x ,uint8) (y ,uint8-v5))))
+        `(,bsd:struct (x ,uint8) (y ,uint8-v3))))

-Or without using the intermediate uint8-v5 descriptor, because the struct constructor has the same recursive behavior:
+Or without using the intermediate uint8-v5 descriptor:

     (define my-struct
       (make-bytestructure-descriptor
-        `(,bsd:struct (x ,uint8) (y (,bsd:vector 5 ,uint8)))))
+        `(,bsd:struct (x ,uint8) (y (,bsd:vector 3 ,uint8)))))

 Union definitions look exactly the same as struct definitions.